jeikudev/Dokio-Template-Downloader/README.md

 - **Same hub, both scripts?** Run downloader first, then updater.
 Don't close the browser between them.
 - **Different hub?** Just run the scripts again with the new hub name.
 The browser stays open.
+- **Staging then production?** Just pick the right environment each time — the scripts handle the URL difference.
 - **Already downloaded before?** The downloader won't overwrite existing folders — it adds `_1`, `_2` suffixes if there's a conflict.
 - **Want to stop mid-way?** Press `Ctrl+C` at any time.
 The browser stays open and you can re-run.
 - **Re-running the updater?** It skips templates that already have a GitHub folder set, so it's safe to run multiple times.
 - **Pulling updates?** `cd Dokio-Template-Downloader && git pull`

 ---

 *Made by Jake for Natt & Leo ❤︎⁠ · Internal use only*